TREVOR MATTEA

 Mutual Respect

-At the same time, I introduce them to the following conflict resolution protocol, which is designed to incorporate challenging put downs and reflecting feelings, while avoiding the blame game, and I post it on the wall.
+At the same time, I introduce students to a conflict resolution protocol that incorporates challenging put-downs and reflecting feelings while avoiding blame.
+This protocol is also posted on the wall.

 Questions to Respond to Challenging Behavior